Keyboard a Manuscript?

 The transcribed audio becomes the basis of the manuscript draft.

-Most authors who use this program speak—not write—outstanding manuscript drafts . . . in just two days.
+Most authors who use this program speak—not write—their complete manuscript content . . . in a matter of days.

 The Book-Creation Process, in Detail

 The Plan: You and I talk to sketch out the blueprint—those concepts you envision in your future book.
-We also discuss your take-away goals for your book’s audience plus your strategies for using the book to sculpt or to broaden your ministry.
+We also discuss your take-away goals for your book’s audience plus your strategies for using the book to expand your business, practice, or ministry.

 Afterward, I research top-selling books that have topics or audiences in any way similar to yours.
 Then we talk again to sharpen the plan.
 In this way, we ensure that your book’s content and message will be both in demand and exceptional.